yunusinan/age_distortion/README.md

 # age_distortion

 age_dist_policy_iter_general.py is the Python code pertaining to the simulations in 'Optimal Policies for Age and Distortion in a Discrete-Time Model' presented in the 2021 Information Theory Workshop (ITW).
-It outputs the optimal values for each eta value (see the manuscript) in a .csv file.
+It outputs the optimal values for each $\eta$ value (see the manuscript) in a .csv file.

 ## Usage